-- (1) For convenience purposes only, amounts in reais for the six months ended June 30, 2018 and the year ended December 31, 2017 have been translated to U.S. dollars using an exchange rate of R\$3.856 to US\$1.00, the commercial selling rate for U.S. dollars as of June 30, 2018 as reported by the Central Bank.
+(1) For convenience purposes only, amounts in reais for the six months ended June 30, 2018 and the year ended December 31, 2017 have been translated to U.S. dollars using an exchange rate of R\$3.856 to US\$1.00, the

+- commercial selling rate for U.S. dollars as of June 30, 2018 as reported by the Central Bank.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted at that or any other exchange rate.
-See "Exchange Rates" for further information about recent fluctuations in exchange rates. - (2) For further information regarding our FIDCs, see "Management's Discussion and Analysis of Financial Condition and Results of Operations- Indebtedness and FIDC Senior Quota Holder Obligations" and note 20(c) to our audited consolidated financial statements. - (3) Each US\$1.00 increase (decrease) in the offering price per Class A common share would increase (decrease) our total capitalization and equity by R\$152.1 million. - (4) Total capitalization consists of long-term debt (excluding current portion) plus total equity.
+See "Exchange Rates" for further information about recent fluctuations in exchange rates. - (2) For further information regarding our FIDCs, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness and FIDC Senior Quota Holder Obligations" and note 20(c) to our audited consolidated financial statements. - (3) Each US\$1.00 increase (decrease) in the offering price per Class A common share would increase (decrease) our total capitalization and equity by R\$. - (4) Total capitalization consists of long-term debt (excluding current portion) plus total equity.

-On July 17, 2018, we repurchased 1,814,022 of our Class C shares (after giving effect to the Share Split) from an entity owned by certain of our founding partners and senior executives for an initial aggregate payment of R\$63.2 million.
-Upon the closing of this offering, an additional aggregate payment of R\$71.5 million will be paid to this entity (assuming the midpoint of the price range set forth on the cover of this prospectus).
+On July 17, 2018, we repurchased 14,397 of our Class C shares from an entity owned by certain of our founding partners and senior executives for an initial aggregate payment of R\$63.2 million.
+Upon the closing of this offering, an additional aggregate payment of R\$ million will be paid to this entity (assuming the midpoint of the range set forth on the cover of this prospectus).
 The total purchase price per Class C share will represent 90% of the price per share sold in this offering, after underwriting discounts and commissions.